srabon08/R/Data Structure.md

 ## Data Structure

+Dataframe and tibbles are building blocks for analysis in R.

 ### Dataframe

 A dataframe is a table of columns, like spreadsheets or SQL tables.
 Each column is a variable and each row is an observation.
 Dataframes help summarize and format data.